alllenk1/alllenk1/README.md

 I studied frontend on Hexlet, and React under the mentorship of a senior developer from Yandex.

 ## 👩‍💻 Commercial experience
-From February to August 2024 I worked at the Chatapp company.
+From February to August 2024 I worked at the Chatapp.
 Developed a bot constructor and personal account, created landing pages.

 ## 💻 Tech Stack
 ### Language